Learn how to handle events that occur in Directory Sync.

 This event occurs when removing a directory user from a directory group.

 If you map roles using groups, you should remove the group’s role from the user who belonged to the group.

-In addition to receiving events through webhooks, we recommend implementing the ability to reconcile directory state from our API.
-Decreased webhook reliability can occur in the event of a service outage or a slowdown in your app, or dependent cloud services.
 The WorkOS API allows for data reconciliation for your app.
 You can use the WorkOS API to pull the latest data to reconcile any data discrepancies between WorkOS and your app.

 A standard method apps use for data reconciliation is to set up a cron job that pulls from the WorkOS API on a consistent interval, e.g., every 1 to 6 hours, depending on your app’s user provisioning volume.

 Known issue: Keeping track of WorkOS updated timestamps is of limited use right now because group membership changes for users do not alter the WorkOS

 updated_at timestamp.
 We're actively working on this issue.

 The general approach for performing a full sync of Directory Sync objects goes as follows:

 For more information on Events API data reconciliation, see our best practices guide.

 For more information on Webhooks data reconciliation, see our best practices guide.